Kuldeep800singh/100-days-code/logs.md

 **Description**:Created a .h file of searching alorithm currently with 2 method one for linear search using vector and other using binary search and tested it in an other file that is not uploded.

+### Day 7
+**Todays Progress**:
+Learned and created interpolation search algorithm in c++.

+**Description**:Created a function in searchingAlgo.h file for interpolation search with help of vector and debuged it.

+### Day 8
+**Todays Progress**:
+Learned and created hash table data structure in c++.

+**Description**:Created a class called HashTable in a hashtable.h file and create basicaly 4-5 method in it like one for insertion, deletion, searching and one for constructor and learned how basical a hash tabel work.
+Also discovered the std::map inside c++ standard library .